Skwiix - Musical-Info-Advice-Support

 Picture

-Towards the late Middle Ages and the Renaissance, technical improvements in metalworking and instrument design in general lead to the trumpet being used in a more musical context and of course the “baroque era” is often referred to as the “Golden Age of the natural trumpet”.
-The "natural trumpet" and its attendant Baroque period compositions by Bach, Handel, Vivaldi and others represents the pinnacle of this sound, though the natural trumpet persisted through the Classical and Romantic periods.
-At this time, the tromba da tirarsi emerged, an instrument that was fitted with a single slide on the mouth pipe to create a chromatic scale.
+Towards the late Middle Ages and the Renaissance, technical improvements in metalworking and instrument design, in general, led to the Trumpet being used in a more musical context.
+Of course, the "baroque era" is often called the "Golden Age of the natural Trumpet".
+The "natural Trumpet" and its attendant Baroque period compositions by Bach, Handel, Vivaldi and others represent the pinnacle of this sound.
+However, the natural Trumpet persisted through the Classical and Romantic periods.
+At this time, the tromba da tirarsi emerged, an instrument fitted with a single slide on the mouth pipe to create a chromatic scale.

-It was also during this period that the upper, "Clarino" register on the instrument was developed.
-The natural trumpets of this era consisted of a single coiled tube without valves and therefore could only produce the notes of a single harmonic series; changing keys required the player to swap out the crooks of the instrument.
+During this period, the upper "Clarino" register on the instrument was also developed.
+The natural Trumpets of this era consisted of a single coiled tube without valves and, therefore, could only produce the notes of a single harmonic series; changing keys required the player to swap out the crooks of the instrument.

 16th Century